 With winter well under way there is little colour in the garden but indoors is rather a different matter.
 I have south facing windows that seem to be perfect for orchids and I take full advantage of it.
 Continue reading

 Across most cooler climates is wise to remove any unripened figs larger than a pea from your tree.
 This is because when larger fruit are left to overwinter not only will they seldom (if ever) ripen but they are also liable to deter new fruits from forming for the following season.

 Walking along the path next to the churchyard overhung by some very large yew trees and happened to glance upward as the sun came out.
 The boughs are thick with berries, bright red against the deep green needles and a Haiku simply wrote itself by the time I reached home.
-Translucent jewels Nestling within deepest… Read More Yew

 I weeded the raised veg beds today and found that the molluscs have eaten every single lettuce and most of the carrot seedlings.